Jukebox History 1914-1933

 started production of automatic coin-operated radio and phonograph combinations

-After Albert Eich passed away on the 26th July 1956
+Discophone.
+After Albert Eich passed away on the 26th July 1956 the Belgian

-the Belgian jukebox production with the family name Eich ceased, and none of
+jukebox production with the family name Eich ceased, and none of the last

-jukeboxes created by Albert Eich shortly before he died are known to exist
+created by Albert Eich shortly before he died are known to exist today.
+It is

-today.
-It is not known to the editor if the younger brother Josephus (1910-1936) or other siblings were
+not known to the editor if the younger brother Josephus (1910-1936) or other

 produced.
 Only 24 David machines, a